 How to Buy Without Making Costly Mistakes

-The safest route is also the simplest one: use the official FIFA ticket portal for standard tickets and official hospitality channels for hospitality packages.
+Use official channels only.
 FIFA also warns that tickets or packages from unofficial sellers may not be valid.

 - Step 1: Set up your account before the sales window.
-Do not wait for launch day.
-Create your FIFA ticketing account early, confirm your login works, and keep your payment method ready.
-In first-come sales, small delays can cost you the match you want.
+Create your FIFA ticketing account early and keep your payment method ready.

 - Step 3: Know the ticket products before you click buy.